 Sentencing hearing leads to good outcome

 One of our criminal defence lawyers negotiated with police on behalf of SS where she agreed to plead guilty to the supply of heroin with agreed amended facts.
 During her sentencing hearing, the defence organised for the preparation of a pre-sentence report and letters from her daughter that outlined her personal circumstances.

-The Magistrate considered the fact that the quantity of heroin that SS gave to JM was less than 1g which was far less than the traffickable quantity of 3g.
+The Magistrate considered the fact that the quantity of heroin that SS gave to JM was less than 1g.
+This was far less than the traffickable quantity of 3g.